UAE: Free 53GB data announced for du users in National Day offer

-While most customers will get the free data until December 4, some will be able to use it for a year
+While most customers will get the free data for seven days, some will be able to use it for a year

 Telecom operator du is offering free data on the occasion of the 53rd UAE National Day, the company announced on Thursday.

-The digital service provider announced a range of exclusive offers and promotions which will be available from November 28 up till December 4.
+The digital service provider announced a range of exclusive offers and promotions, which will be available from November 28 to December 4.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.